 Tummy tuck patients are often anxious to know when they can resume their exercise routine after having surgery, and men and women are encouraged to maintain a healthy lifestyle following any type of body contouring to maximize the chance of life-long results.
 So when does the recovery time end and an active lifestyle begin?

 Days 1 to 10 after Tummy Tuck

-This is most critical recovery period.
+This is most critical time in the tummy tuck recovery period.
 As tempted as you may be to try some light exercises, you should remain relaxed most of the time.
 You can gradually practice walking around the house, first with and then without assistance.

 By this time, you should feel comfortable enough to do some brisk walking.
 You can also ride a stationary bike and lift some light weights, but avoid aggravating your tummy muscles, which may cause incisions to tear.

 While tummy tuck recovery is gradual, the results can make the wait well worthwhile.
-Follow your surgeon’s post-operative care instructions, and if you feel unsure of any particular exercise, contact your surgeon before trying it on your own.
+Follow Dr. Koehler’s post-operative care instructions, and if you feel unsure of any particular exercise, contact him before trying it on your own.

 - 4 Types of Tummy Tuck: Which Is Best for You?

 - Can Lymphatic Massage Speed Up Recovery after Surgery?

 - How Soon after Pregnancy Is Too Soon for a Tummy Tuck?